Gluing Branes, I

 \begin{flushright} April 2011\\ \end{flushright} We consider several aspects of holomorphic brane configurations.
 We recently showed that an important part of the defining data of such a configuration is the gluing morphism, which specifies how the constituents of a configuration are glued together, but is usually assumed to be vanishing.
 Here we explain the rules for computing spectra and interactions for configurations with non-vanishing gluing VEVs.
 We further give a detailed discussion of the $D$-terms for Higgs bundles, spectral covers and ALE fibrations.
-We highlight a stability criterion that applies to degenerate configurations of the spectral data, address an apparent discrepancy between the field theory and ALE descriptions, and propose a numerical approach for approximating the hermitian-Einstein metric of the Higgs bundle using balanced metrics.
+We highlight a stability criterion that applies to degenerate configurations of the spectral data, and address an apparent discrepancy between the field theory and ALE descriptions.
+This allows us to show that one gets walls of marginal stability in $F$-theory even though they are absent in the $11d$ supergravity description.
+We also propose a numerical approach for approximating the hermitian-Einstein metric of the Higgs bundle using balanced metrics.

 \newsection{Introduction}

 \newsubsection{Gluing branes}

 Brane configurations play a central role in string theory.
 The low energy worldvolume theory of smooth weakly curved branes is usually described by a dimensionally reduced version of the $10d$ supersymmetric Yang-Mills theory.
 In order to engineer a wider class of Yang-Mills theories, we can consider configurations which are not quite smooth.
 The prime example is to consider intersecting branes, in order to get charged matter.